-To ensure that endowments will provide the same level of economic support to future generations as they do today, with growth in the capital value of the endowment and with spending increasing over time as a percentage of the original donation, we do not spend everything earned through the investment of funds in years when investment markets are good.
-In those years, we set aside and reinvest any amounts earned in excess of the spending allocation.
+To ensure that endowments will provide the same level of economic support to future generations as they do today, with growth in the capital value of the endowment and with spending increasing over time as a percentage of the original donation, the University does not spend everything earned through the investment of funds in years when investment markets are good.
+In those years, the University sets aside and reinvests any amounts earned in excess of the spending allocation.
 This provides protection against inflation and builds up a reserve, which is expected to be used to fund spending in years when investment markets are poor.
 When investment income is less than the amount allocated for spending, or negative, the shortfall is expected to be funded from the accumulated investment income which has previously been added to the pool.
+The target spending allocation is 3% to 5% of opening balance market value and the actual endowment spending allocation for 2010-11 was 4.6%.

-The following graph shows the spending allocation and the amounts reinvested and drawn down over the past several years.
+The following graph shows the spending allocation and the amounts reinvested and drawn down over the past ten years.

-For 2008-09, as a result of the severe losses in the world's financial markets, the allocation for program spending was suspended to conserve endowment capital.
+In 2008-09, as a result of the severe losses in the world's financial markets, the allocation for program spending was suspended to conserve endowment capital.
 The University, like other organizations, has not been immune to the shockwaves of the recent economic crisis.
 The endowment reserve that the University has so carefully and responsibly built up over the years has done its job by absorbing the brunt of the extreme volatility of the financial markets.
 Up to April 2008, the endowment had accumulated a cushion of \$287.1 million on top of the required inflation protection of \$256.6 million.
 Unfortunately, both of these amounts were eliminated in 2009.
 The University decided not to erode the endowment capital further so that the baseline for future growth can be maintained by suspending spending in 2009.
 This prudent management of the endowment is part of the responsible stewardship of funds that was designed to support the University's faculty and students for generations to come.
 In recognition of the importance of the initiatives funded by endowments, faculties and divisions reached into other reserves and went to extraordinary lengths to ensure that critical commitments such as endowment professorships and chairs, as well as endowed support for needs-based student aid, normally funded from endowment distributions, were met.
 Their efforts reflect positively on the priorities funded so generously by our benefactors, friends and governments.
 In addition, the University's 2009-10 operating budget was structured to enable individual faculties and divisions to run deficits, where necessary, to be repaid over the next five years, to ensure that those commitments were met.
 Together, these actions reflect our commitment to preserve the underlying value of these legacies and to sustain the important purposes for which they were established.
 They also signal our collective respect for all those who have supported the institution with endowed gifts.

-In 2010, the preservation strategy has enabled us to reinstate the annual endowment spending allocation at April 30, 2010 and to begin to rebuild the endowment reserve, which now stands at \$124.5 million.
+In 2009-10, that preservation strategy has enabled us to reinstate the endowment spending allocation and to rebuild the endowment reserve to \$124.5 million.
+In 2010-11, investment returns enabled the endowment reserve to continue to grow.
+It now stands at \$199.6 million at April 30, 2011.

 The chart below shows a longer historical view of endowments.
-It illustrates the annual spending allocations, investment returns, required inflation protection and funds re-invested to reserve against years of poor investment markets over the past 10 years.
-It shows clearly the changing value of the reserves in response to varying investment returns over the period.
+It illustrates the annual spending allocations, investment returns, required inflation protection and funds re-invested to reserve against years of poor investment markets over the past

+10 years.
+It shows clearly the changing value of the reserves in response to varying